terrier-org/terrier-core/doc/quickstart_experiments.md

 If all goes well this will result in a `.res` file in the `var/results` directory called `InL2c1_0.res`.
 We call each `.res` a run.

-For example, you can also configure more options on the command line, e.g.:
+For example, you can also configure more options on the command line, including arbitrary properties, e.g.:

     $bin/terrier batchretrieve -Dtrec.model=BM25 -c c:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec